 Finding an airport lounge

 Priority Pass is a lounge subscription service.
-For an annual membership fee between $99 and $429, Priority Pass grants its members access to over 1,300 airport lounges and experiences worldwide.
-Some credit cards, such as American Express Platinum and Chase Sapphire Reserve, offer Priority Pass membership as a free perk, so check out your card’s benefits package before signing up.
+For an annual membership fee between $99 and $469, Priority Pass grants its members access to over 1,300 airport lounges and experiences worldwide.
+Some credit cards, such as American Express Platinum, Chase Sapphire Reserve, and certain Capital One cards, offer Priority Pass membership as a free perk, so check out your card’s benefits package before signing up.

 Navigating the airport

-FLIO covers some 5,000 airports globally, connecting you with information on the airport you’re in—everything from where to find power outlets to hotels that offer day-use rooms for long layovers.
+FLIO covers nearly 6,000 airports globally, connecting you with information on the airport you’re in—everything from where to find power outlets to hotels that offer day-use rooms for long layovers.
 Services featured vary, depending on the airport.
-A check of services offered by Newark International Airport (EWR) offers details on where to find nursing suites and how to transfer to other New-York-area airports.
+A check of services offered at Newark International Airport (EWR) includes details on where to find nursing suites and how to transfer to other New York-area airports.
 In Chile’s Santiago airport (SCL), you can find lounges and luggage storage.
-Here’s a tip: It’s helpful to know your airport’s IATA code, since airports are listed alphabetically, by their three-letter code, and these aren’t always obvious.
+And at Amsterdam’s Schiphol Airport, the app tips you off to baby lounges, an in-airport park, and locations of massage chairs.
+It’s helpful to know your airport’s IATA code, since airports are listed alphabetically by their three-letter code, and these aren’t always obvious.

 When you don’t speak the language